Business Analytics Certificate Program

 Certificate Credits - 12 Credit Hours

 - The BA certificate will be issued by Indiana University

-- Up to 12 credits could be transferred to the Kelley School of Business Executive MBA program or the MSIS graduate degree program (subject to admission requirements)
+- Up to 12 credits could be transferred to the KSB Executive MBA or an MS in Business Analytics (subject to admission requirements).

 All four required courses are three-graduate credit hours and twelve weeks in duration

 1. Introduction to Business Analytics